The Tallest Building In The US And Other Iconic Structures

 Bank of America Plaza in Atlanta is the tallest building in the Southeastern United States.
 Ranking 23rd in the US, the skyscraper has 55 floors.

 The U.S. Bank Tower in Los Angeles is the third-tallest building West of Chicago.
-Also called the Library Tower, the skyscraper is also the only one in California higher than 1,000 feet.
+It’s also called the Library Tower.

 The 73-story structure was designed to resist earthquakes with an 8.3 magnitude.
 The building once featured the OUE Skyspace observation deck, which is no longer open and is undergoing renovations to make room for more office space.